-When visiting Northern Thailand you get the impression that you are in another world as this region seems to have a unique charismatic flavour all of its own.
-For an adventurous outdoor experience head to the town of Chiang Mai which is located 700 kilometres (440 miles) north of Bangkok.
+When visiting Northern Thailand, you get the impression that you are in another world as this region seems to have a unique, charismatic flavour all of its own.
+For an adventurous outdoor experience head to the town of Chiang Mai which is 700 kilometres (440 miles) north of Bangkok.
 A trip to the lively Night Bazaar for handicrafts is an absolute must as are the many temples that abound.
-You should also be able to witness some of the superb local craft of umbrella making.
+You should also be able to witness some of the superb local craft of umbrella making in the region.

 Should you decide to travel a further 180 kilometres (110 miles) to the extreme north, you could easily explore the sheer beauty of Chiang Rai as well as the legendary Golden Triangle, an area of uncertain frontiers, steeped with suggestions of illicit smuggling.